chaoge525/soafee_demo/documentation/builds.rst

         refspec: honister-dev

     machine: my-machine

+In order to build a virtualization image, include ``meta-ewaol-config/kas/virtualization.yml`` instead of ``meta-ewaol-config/kas/baremetal.yml`` in the above example.

 To read more about how to customize this configuration file, check the `Kas documentation`_.
 Images for ``my-machine`` can be built by running the